gplaps/GP2FFB/README.md

 ## Version History

 ### Betas
+**0.3.1 (2025-09-01)**
+- Recaled effects to prevent constant peaking at high load
+- Removed some unncessary telemetry from the display

 **0.3.0 (2025-08-31)**
 - Reworked force calculation to remove unncessary smoothing which made the center feel 'sloppy'
 - Removed low-speed logic which caused the effects to remain on if the car stopped